youmni/FileGuardian/docs/UserGuide.md

 **Important Notes:**
 - Requires a previous backup state (`latest.json`)
 - If no previous state exists, automatically performs Full Backup
-- Deleted files are tracked but not backed up

 ---